vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 Note that buffering is not intended for, or active during, unplanned failovers or other unplanned issues with a `PRIMARY` tablet during normal operations.
-There are some new heuristics built with the `keyspace_events` implementation for senarios where the `PRIMARY`is ofline, however, you should not rely on these at this time.
+There are some new heuristics built with the `keyspace_events` implementation for Scenarios where the `PRIMARY`is ofline, however, you should not rely on these at this time.

 As you may imagine if you think about the problem, buffering can be